Dedicated to all who take their time to leave comments.

 Today, however, no one was in both buildings.
 They were all by themselves and Lexus was bored.

-“Let’s go out,” Lexus suggested, legs stretched out on Kasi’s thighs.
+“Let’s go out,” she suggested, legs stretched out on Kasi’s laps.

 “I’m getting fatter staying at home.”